A priori error analysis of the proximal Galerkin method: Introduction

 \subsection{The proximal Galerkin method}

 We present the method here and refer to \Cref{sec:main_results} for more details on its derivation.
 Consider two conforming discrete subspaces $V_h \subset V$ and $ W_h \subset W := L^{\infty}(\Omega_d;\mathbb{R}^m)$.
-The PG method, given in \Cref{alg:main_alg_discrete}, consists of iteratively solving for primal solutions $u_h^k \in V_h$ and latent solutions $\psi_h^k \in W_h$.
-Note that some form of Newton's method is usually used to solve each subproblem in practice; see, e.g., the implementations in \cite{zenodo:proximalgalerkin}.
+The PG method, given in \Cref{alg:main_alg_discrete}, consists of iteratively solving for primal solutions $u_h^k \in V_h$ and latent solutions $\psi_h^k \in W_h$. \rami{For the derivation of \Cref{alg:main_alg_discrete} and precise definition of $ \mathcal{R}^*$, we refer to \Cref{sec:Legendre} and \Cref{sec:derivation}, respectively.} Note that some form of Newton's method is usually used to solve each subproblem in practice; see, e.g., the implementations in \cite{zenodo:proximalgalerkin}.

 In \Cref{alg:main_alg_discrete}, $b: V \times W \rightarrow \R$ is a bilinear form corresponding to the operator $B$ in the feasible set~\cref{eq:constraint_set_general}.
 Namely,

 The map $\nabla \mathcal{R}^*$ is the inverse of the Fr\'echet derivative of a suitably chosen Legendre function $\mathcal{R}$; see \Cref{sec:Legendre} and \Cref{example:shannon_entropy} for more details.
 We refer to \Cref{alg:alg_obstacle,alg:sign}, given in the sections below, for applications of this algorithm to the obstacle and Signorini problems, respectively, with particular choices of $\mathcal{R}$.